Shubhamvumap123/InputRef/README.md

 # InputRef
-Using UseRef moving input cursor
+1) Using UseRef moving input cursor
-Need add any number in input box cursor move automatically after click on submit buttion alert will shown
+Need add any number in input box cursor move automatically
+2) After click on submit buttion alert will shown